Villa Palm Ovacik

 The Villa is close to all amenities and ideally located for the many excursions and walks, the Lycian Way being the most famous.
 The main road to Olu Deniz and Fethiye, Ataturk Cd, is only 300 meters away from the villa providing good access to Olu Deniz, Fethiye and the night life of the Hisaronu 'strip'

 Local taxis are available virtually 24 hours and the local dolmus (mini bus) every 10 minutes - early until late! - check local last return times.

-More information on internet search Villa Palm Ovacik, pictures, slide shows and more!
+More information on the internet, search Villa Palm Ovacik, or @william9321, pictures, descriptions and more!
 Also facebook David Kellett and go to Villa Palm page and Holiday Lettings 129279.

 Flights to Dalaman Airport are available from various UK airports, by both scheduled and chartered airlines.
 Details are available on the internet.

-Transfers from Dalaman Airport to Villa Palm are available through our local agent Tiny Akropol Tourism, details on this website, with an approximate transfer time of one hour.
+Return transfers from Dalaman Airport to Villa Palm are available through our local agent Tiny Akropol Tourism, details on this website, with an approximate transfer time of one hour.
 The driver will have the villa keys in his possession.
 We can book your transfers and for 2018 the costs are as follows and are per group return and payable direct to our agent Tiny Akropol Tourism.
-1 to 3 people £70, 4 to 7 people £80, 8 to 14 people £120.
+1 to 3 people £70, 4 to 7 people £80, 8 to 14 people £120, (Ytl app 560/640/960 at Sept 2018, 2019 TBA).
 Car hire is also available please contact Tiny ask for details and book direct.Your contact is Yavuz Yildiz managing director and is very approachable and perfect English speaker.